 It’s been ten years since bitcoin, the first and the most popular of the cryptocurrencies, appeared.
-Since that time, it went from something appealing only to internet geeks to a desirable item for businesses as well.
+Since that time, it went from appealing only to internet geeks to a desirable item for businesses.
 If you are considering introducing bitcoin or other cryptocurrencies as a payment method for your products and services, here are a few things that you can expect to gain.

 Attracting more customers